« Previous Page

 your baby reaches about 6 months of age, you can begin adding other foods besides

-this transition smoothly if you follow these tips:
+this transition to other foods smoothly if you follow these tips:

 By 12 months, your child will be able to eat many of the same